tstiegler/pogo-nocscan/README.md

 When `pogo-nocscan` is loaded, all files in the root folder beginning with `config.` and ending in `.js` are treated as config files to be loaded.
 Configuration files are plain javscript files that expose a configuration object or array of configuration objects through `module.exports`.
 The example configuration file shows this in action.

 A single configuration object can have one or more accounts that scan at a given location.
-These accounts are used one at a time, if you want to have simultaneous accounts, you should have multiple configurations (via multiple js files, or by exposing an array of configuration objects).
+These accounts are used one at a time.
+If you want to have simultaneous accounts, you should have multiple configurations (via multiple js files, or by exposing an array of configuration objects).

 At its simplest, a configuration file can look like this: